IWAE-TIME/alpsim.github.io/content/tutorials/python/mcs/mc01a.md

 | SWEEPS | 100000 |
 | UPDATE | "cluster" |

-To run the simulations please follow the same procedure as above, using either
+To run the simulations we follow the same procedure as above, using either
-- On the command line the input file `parm1b`
+- `parm1b` for the command-line input file, or
-- In Python the script `tutorial1b.py`
+- `tutorial1b.py` for the Python script.

 You will get curves looking like the ones below.
 Now the errors have converged and can be trusted.